Climate Strike Canada: Canadians march to fight global warming

-Thunberg was in Montreal Friday morning to launch the city's climate strike protest, where nearly 300,000 people are expected to attend.
+Thunberg encouraged the climate strikers to put pressure on leaders to take decisive action on climate change before it’s too late.

-"I'm very excited to be here… to once again stand together, people from all round the world for one common cause that is very empowering," the teen activist said.
-"It is very moving to see everyone, everyone who is so passionate to march and strike.
-People of all ages, all generations, it's a very good day I would say."
+“If the people in power won’t take their responsibility, then we will,” she said.
+“We are the change, and change is coming.”

-Thunberg has been mocked and ridiculed by some of the world's most powerful people, including U.S. President Donald Trump, who dismiss her calls to climate action as the musings of silly school girl.
+Thunberg has been mocked by some of the world's most powerful people, including U.S. President Donald Trump, who dismiss her calls to climate action as the musings of silly school girl.

 Following Thunberg's remarks, CTV News' Lisa LaFlamme asked the teen activist how she feels about being attacked by grown men in powerful positions.